tomheaton/mcjty-website/www/docs/1.18/ep5.md

 ### Custom Dimension

 In contrast with structures, dimensions are much better defined using JSON.
-In fact it's possible to completely define a custom dimension without a single line of Java code.
+In fact, it's possible to completely define a custom dimension without a single line of Java code.
 You don't even need to register it.
 However, in this tutorial we are going to use some code in order to show you the kind of thing that is possible.

 ![image](https://i.imgur.com/uwAE1YO.png)

 #### Dimension Type and Dimension

 Let's first define the dimension type and the actual dimension.
 A dimension type is the base for creating dimensions from.
-In many cases every dimension type will have one dimension but it is perfectly possible to have multiple dimensions sharing the same dimension type.
+In many cases every dimension type will have one dimension, but it is perfectly possible to have multiple dimensions sharing the same dimension type.

 Here is the dimension type: